 This position may be required to perform other duties as assigned by the supervisor or RIHS Management Entity.

 This position has no direct supervisory responsibility.
-The incumbent will report directly to the Developmental Services Supervisor and my take direction from the RIHS Management Entity.
+The incumbent will report directly to the Developmental Services Manager and my take direction from the RIHS Management Entity.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.